 Course withdrawal.
-There is no tuition refund for withdrawal from courses after the first two weeks (drop/add period) of classes.
-No course may be withdrawn from after the tenth week of the semester.
+There is no tuition refund for withdrawal from courses after the first two weeks (drop/add period) of classes, or its equivalency.
+No course may be withdrawn from after the tenth week of the semester (or its equivalency).